 If you don’t have any coconut oil on hand, then most health food stores today, and now even many national grocery chains, are carrying it.

-Even if you can’t find it locally or don’t have direct access to it for tomorrow, you can still get some and prepare yourself for future events and future Thanksgivings.
+Even if you can’t find it locally or don’t have direct access to it for the holidays, you can still get some and prepare yourself for future events and future Thanksgivings.

 You can easily order high quality refined coconut oil online from some trusted resources.

-For example, see the one that I personally use with myself and use with all of my clients here.
+For example, see the one that I personally use myself and with all of my clients here.

 If you’re not cooking your own Thanksgiving meal…

-…it’s likely that you’re going to be consuming foods containing large amounts of thyroid-suppress polyunsatured fats (PUFAs).
+…it’s likely that you’re going to be consuming foods containing large amounts of thyroid-suppressive polyunsaturated fats (PUFAs).

 For most this is unavoidable.